Uniform van Lambalgen's theorem fails for computable randomness: Proof

-\begin{proposition} There exists a pair $(\alpha,\beta)$ of sequences that is not CR such that $\alpha$ is CR and $\beta$ is CR relative to $\alpha$. \end{proposition}

-We use a technique from the proof of the G\'acs--Kucera theorem (see~\cite[Lemma 8.3.1, p325]{Downey}) to define a random sequence that diagonalizes against a sequence of tests and at the same time encodes some information.
-For this technique, we use a technical lemma.
+We use a technique that was historically introduced to prove the G\'acs--Ku\v{c}era theorem~\mbox{\cite{everySequenceFromRandomOne,Kucera1985measure}}.
+It allows to construct a sequence that encodes another sequence, and for which some martingales remain bounded, see~\cite[Lemma 8.3.1 p325]{Downey}.
+This technique uses the following lemma.